 - Behavioral activation which instructs the individual on how to manage obstacles that prevent them from being happy.

-How CBT Differs From Other Depression Therapy
+CBT and Depression Therapy

 CBT is different from therapies like psychoanalysis which focus on the past.
 In contrast, CBT looks at only the present and how to change it.
 CBT is generally more goal oriented as well.
 Therapists and clients typically set up a treatment plan with a goal, but CBT continues to reassess during treatment.